I have Long COVID-related mental health symptoms. Where can I find help and support?

 Long COVID is a range of new or ongoing health problems that some people experience after having COVID-19.
 These health problems can affect you for weeks, months, or years following a COVID-19 infection.
 Anybody who has had COVID-19 can experience Long COVID symptoms.

 Long COVID has been linked with several mental health conditions and symptoms including depression, anxiety, suicidal thoughts, insomnia, psychosis, and post-traumatic stress disorder (PTSD).
 These symptoms can have a significant impact on your ability to function at home, at work, and in relationships.
 Fortunately, there is information, support, and treatment available to those experiencing Long COVID-related mental health symptoms.
-If you think you may have a mental health condition or mental health symptoms as a result of having Long COVID, tell your doctor or mental health professional as soon as possible, so they can help you get the care you need.
+If you think you may have a mental health condition or mental health symptoms as a result of having Long COVID, tell your doctor or mental health professional as soon as possible so they can help you get the care you need.

 Long COVID can also include physical symptoms that sometimes look like mental health symptoms.
-These include fatigue, chest pain, digestive issues, and neurological symptoms such as dizziness, headaches, and difficulty thinking and concentrating (also known as “brain fog”).
+These include fatigue, chest pain, digestive issues, and neurological symptoms like dizziness, headaches, and difficulty thinking and concentrating (also known as “brain fog”).
 If you have Long COVID you should keep seeing your doctors and other specialists to help you get better.

 Mental Health Treatment for Long COVID